[?] Subscribe To This Site

 The large arbor allows you to retrieve line efficiently, an important feature when a fish runs and then charges back at you.
 Fly fishing requires constant line pressure, and this means continual control of slack line, the large arbor gives much more stable drag pressure.
 Additional large arbor features includes reduced line tangles caused by less coiling of the line and less corkscrewing.

-About Reel Drag Systems
+About Fishing Reel Drag Systems

 The spring-and-pawl system

 This type is the most simple and is also known as the click-and-pawl or the ratchet-and-pawl.
 This works by the use of a spring that pushes the pawl onto a spool mounted gear to cause drag.
-Some fishing-reel models have fixed drag tension while others have variable tension with an adjustment knob.
+Some reel models have fixed drag tension while others have variable tension with an adjustment knob.

 The Caliper System

-In these fishing-reel types a caliper pad is used to push against the spool braking surface.
+In these fishing reel types a caliper pad is used to push against the spool braking surface.
 The friction then creates the drag to slow the reel speed down.

 The Disc System

-On these reel types a disc is used to push a pad against a large-diameter pad mounted on the fly reel similar to a vehicle brake system.
+On these fishing reel types a disc is used to push a pad against a large-diameter pad mounted on the fly reel similar to a vehicle brake system.
 These are made from cork and other synthetic materials that include Teflon.
-These reels are generally used for larger fish and of course are more expensive.
+These fishing reels are generally used for larger fish and of course are more expensive.
+Look at fishing reels and look at other fishing information